recurly/recurly-client-dotnet/README.md

 This makes multithreaded environments simpler and provides one location where every operation can be found (rather than having them spread out among classes).

 `new Recurly.Client(apiKey)` initializes a new client.
-It only requires an API key:
+It only requires an API key which can be obtained on the [API Credentials Page](https://app.recurly.com/go/integrations/api_keys).

 ```csharp
 using Recurly;